-A unit member on layoff shall be sent copies of all notifications of vacancies and new positions in his/her certification area(s).
-The unit member is responsible for notifying the Superintendent's office of his/her certification area(s).
+A unit member on layoff shall be notified by email of all notifications of vacancies and new positions.
+All vacancies and new positions shall be posted on the MERSD website on a regular basis.
+The unit member is responsible for notifying the Superintendent's office of his/her certification area(s) as well as his/her personal email address.